Kevger/draw_a_distinction/README.md

 distinctions here or there.
 The Move function is only relevant for the PC, with it you can move on the white surface, on the smartphone touch gestures do the trick.

+LoF also offers non-negligible epistemological implications in the field of radical constructivism.
+It provides a solid basis for explaining autopoetic systems (Humberto Maturana and Francisco Varela) and for deriving theories of observation and systemtheory (Niklas Luhmann) and cybernetic concepts (Heinz von Foerster).
+Moreover, there are opinions that the statements presented in Laws of Form are the basis of all cognition.
+In this simulator, however, only the basics will be presented.